AlexisZamara/HardModeRevamp/README.md

 - Creeper explosions drop player placed blocks
 - Creeper explosions larger
 - Elytra flight disabled in the Overworld and Nether
+- Enchantment table rebalanced
+- Enchantments: Fortune and Mending can no longer be obtained
 - Endermen can no longer pick up blocks
 - Food bar now functions as a stamina bar
 - God apples craftable again